EU, Ukraine hold talks on gas as tension with Moscow climbs

 That adds to concerns Russia could cut off Ukraine's gas supplies, with possible knock-on effects for the European Union.

+A copy of an invitation to industry, seen by Reuters, says Oettinger invites "relevant gas companies for a frank and open discussion" to contribute to EU energy security for the next winter and over the mid-term.

+In particular, it cites the importance of including liquefied natural gas operators.
+Super-cooled LNG, which can be brought by ship from sources around the world, is one way to cut reliance on pipeline gas from Russia.

-Ukraine's Energy Minister Yuri Prodan was quoted by Interfax news agency as saying Russia's decision to nearly double gas prices to Ukraine was unjustified and Kiev would not pay.
+Ukraine's Energy Minister Yuri Prodan was quoted by Interfax news agency as saying Russia's decision to nearly double gas prices to Ukraine was unjustified and Kiev could not pay.

 "If the situation is not resolved, there will be a threat not only for the supply of gas to Ukraine, but also for the transit of gas to Europe," Prodan said.

-An invitation to gas industry officials to Tuesday's talks, seen by Reuters, said Europe's gas storage levels were comfortable after a mild winter, but it was already time to prepare for the next heating season.

-One source close to the talks, speaking on condition of anonymity, said the Commission had asked member states to report back with full details of infrastructure and storage, saying efforts must be made to fill storage well ahead of next winter.

-Following previous crises in 2006 and 2009 over Kiev's unpaid gas bills, which led to the disruption of exports to western Europe, the European Union has taken steps to bolster its energy security, including increased gas storage.
+Following previous crises in 2006 and 2009 over Kiev's unpaid gas bills, which led to the disruption of exports to western Europe, the European Union has already introduced some measures to improve its energy security, including increased gas storage and more renewable energy.

-Analysts say nowhere near enough has been done, but EU officials say there is renewed determination to act, alongside a recognition that changing Europe's energy system will take time.
+Although analysts say nowhere near enough has been done, EU officials say there is renewed determination to act, alongside a recognition that changing Europe's energy system will take time.

-Russia provides Ukraine with around half of its gas and the European Union with roughly one third of its demand, some 40 percent of which flows via Ukraine.

-Denmark put forward the idea, adopted by an EU summit in March, that the Commission should draw up by June a detailed plan on increasing energy security and says this time around the mood is completely different.
+Denmark put forward the idea, adopted by an EU summit last month, that the Commission should draw up by June a detailed plan on increasing energy security and says this time around the mood is completely different.

-"There is no doubt that this is a game-changer," Danish Foreign Minister Martin Lidegaard told Reuters by telephone last month.
-"The whole Ukraine crisis has definitely changed the atmosphere during our (energy) discussions."
+"There is no doubt that this is a game-changer," Danish Foreign Minister Martin Lidegaard told Reuters by telephone late last week, ahead of the Brussels talks.
+"The whole Ukraine crisis has definitely changed the atmosphere during our discussions."

-The European Commission, the EU executive, said Energy Commissioner Guenther Oettinger chaired the two meetings on Tuesday as a follow up to the March summit on energy security.

-One meeting brought together industry and Ukraine's energy minister to discuss supply security over the coming months and beyond and the other was of the EU "gas coordination group", at which experts from all 28 members periodically debate storage levels.
+Russia provides Ukraine with around half of its gas and the European Union with roughly one third of its demand, some 40 percent of which currently flows via Ukraine.

 Ukraine, however, says progress on this has not been fast enough while Russia says it would be illegal.

-The source close to the talks said industry was also worried that reversing flows to Ukraine was in breach of gas contracts.
+It last met in March, when officials from some EU countries, such as Poland and Greece, said they feared gas shortages and economic damage if Russia stopped pumping gas to Ukraine.

+Moscow also has a great deal at stake.
+Its gas exports to the European Union provide state-controlled exporter Gazprom with an average of $5 billion per month in revenues.

-(Additional reporting by Henning Gloystein in London, Francesco Guarascio and Robin Emmott in Brussels and Pavel Polityuk in Kiev; Editing by Anthony Barker and David Evans)
+(Additional reporting by Henning Gloystein in London and Robin Emmott and Adrian Croft in Brussels and Pavel Polityuk in Kiev; Editing by Anthony Barker)